mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ```

 Variadic functions, which are functions that
-take variable number of arguments,
+take a variable number of arguments,
 are defined using a "rest parameter" at the end
 just like in JavaScript.
 For example: